RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/README.md

 7. To exit the program, choose the 'Exit Program' option from the main menu.

-Please note that you must connect to the MySQL database through the menu option before attempting to create tables, run queries, or load advanced concepts.
+Please note that you must connect to the MySQL database through menu option 5 before attempting to create tables, run queries, or load advanced concepts.

 For more detailed information about the program and its features, refer to the **README.md** file in the repository.